foundations-fall-2016/session2/README.md

 }
 ```

-Next we'll tackle the anchors.
+Next we'll tackle the anchor tags: `<a>`.
 Add the following to our CSS block.

 ```css
 a {